 What to observe

-Observe the neighbouring figure.
-Does it appear to ‘breathe’ in for a second, out for a second?
-Does it move towards you (“loom”) when the yellow centre is a ‘+’, and recede when the centre is a yellow ‘–’?
+Observe the figure above.
+Does it appear to ‘breathe’ in for 3 seconds, out for 3 seconds?
+Does it alternatingly move towards you (“loom”) and recede?

 This illusion was developed by Frank Schäffel to stimulate accommodation without changes in focus and without actual motion.
-During our collaborative projects I saw it and was quite impressed.
-Based on data supplied by Frank, I programmed this somewhat slower on-line version.
+During our collaborative projects I saw it and was quite impressed, so I programmed this on-line version.

 Kremers J, Lee BB, Pokorny J & Smith V (1993) Responses of macaque ganglion cells and human observers to compound periodic waveforms.
 Vision Research 33:1997–2011